jototland/filterops.vim/README.md

 Introduction
 ---

-This plugin adds some useful helpers to create operator mappings/visual mappings, building on top of operatorfunc.
+This *plugin* adds some useful helpers to create operator mappings/visual mappings, _building_ on top of operatorfunc.
 Instead of the low-level interface offered by native Vim, they operate by "filtering" lines of text, with the result of the filtering function (or command) replacing the original text.

-In addition, it defines three useful vim operator mappings.
+In addition, it defines some useful vim operator mappings.

 Yank to visible terminals